kartikey91130/test/README.md

    }

-1) How will you deploy this solution (in code or as a todo list if time is limited). i.e. how and where will this run? to dod
+1) How will you deploy this solution (in code or as a todo list if time is limited). i.e. how and where will this run? to do
 1) How will you manage any infrastructure needed?
   Scalability is taken care by GCP
-1) Delivered as a feature branch in the repo fork feature_angle-kartikey is created
+1) Delivered as a feature branch in the repo fork feature_angle_kartikey is created
-1) Bonus points for a working deployed solution in GCP or Azure that you can demo at the "sprint review" (ie interview) To dod
+1) Bonus points for a working deployed solution in GCP or Azure that you can demo at the "sprint review" (ie interview) To do
 1) Any DevOps/Cicd components that would support this feature in a production setting NA